svenssonjoel/lispBM/README.md

 PLATFORM=pi make
 ```

-To build the `repl-cps` example repl do:
+To build the `repl` example repl do:

 ```
-cd repl-cps
+cd repl
 make pirepl
 ```

 Then start it up using `./repl`
 Building the library is not a prerequisite for building the repl anymore.

+---

 ## SDL and LispBM